mathialo/simpleinvoice/README.md

 The package is also on [CTAN](https://ctan.org/pkg/simpleinvoice).

+### Examples
+[Example 1](https://github.com/mathialo/simpleinvoice/blob/master/examples/english.pdf) (plain LateX, using article class) and [example 2](https://github.com/mathialo/simpleinvoice/blob/master/examples/norwegian.pdf) (with more styling, using memoir class).
+See the "examples" folder in the repo for the source code for these examples.

 ### Installation
 The package has been a part of the TeXLive and MiKTeX distributions of LaTeX since mid-november 2017, so if you have a recent version of either of these distributions, simpleinvoice is allready installed on your system.